Neoplecostominae

 Neoplecostominae is a subfamily of South American catfishes of the family Loricariidae.
 Species of this subfamily live in high-mountain and swift-flowing river habitats.

 Taxonomy

-This subfamily is the most basal clade in Loricariidae with the exception of Lithogeneinae.
+Neoplectostominae is not recognized by Eschmeyer's Catalog of Fishes and the genera placed in this taxon are placed in the subfamily Hypoptopomatinae.
+This subfamily, if accepted as valid, is regarded as the most basal clade in Loricariidae with the exception of Lithogeneinae.
 The genera do not form a monophyletic assemblage.
 Neoplecostominae is not diagnosed by any unique characteristic.
 However, molecular studies have supported this grouping.

 Within the paraphyletic Neoplecostominae, Pareiorhina forms a monophyletic subunit that also includes Neoplecostomus.